timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 The simplest point process and natural null model invovles events that occur at a completely random and constant rate $$\mu$$.
 There are three concrete facts associated with this process.
 First, the constant rate occurs in a small interval of width $$h$$, the chance of the event occuring is $$\approx \lambda h$$.
 Second, there is independence between non-overlapping intervals.
 Finally, exponential waiting times equate to a lack of memory in the process, this is because gaps are exponential ($$\lambda$$) with mean $$1/\lambda$$, and time already waited gives no indication about the remaining wait.
 The count in a window of length $$T$$ is Poisson with mean $$\lambda T$$.

 Whilst this process is incredibly useful at modelling random events in various fields of STEM, such as queuing theory and reliability engineering; the key limitation is that, in real life, events tend to cluster - one event will lead to other events - which the Poisson process cannot capture.
-This is the drive for Hawkes processes.
+This is the core drive for Hawkes processes.

 ## 1.3 Inhomogeneous Poisson process